Below you will find pages that utilize the taxonomy term “Linux”

 Ensure systemd services restart on failure

 I wrote a post a while ago covering the use of Monit to monitor services running and the use case I covered was to ensure these services restarted on failure.
-While a useful feature of Monit, it seems to be now a little redundant with SystemD having a built in restart feature.

 Hardening SSH with OTP for 2 factor authentication

 Something I’ve been meaning to do for a while is look into the possibility of using 2 factor authentication, or 2FA, with SSH connections.
-This would add a much needed level of security to servers I host out in the wild.

 Etckeeper - config version control